Historic Arms Control Treaty Ends With Washington And Moscow Blaming Each Other

 "Russia is solely responsible for the treaty's demise," U.S. Secretary of State Mike Pompeo said in a statement.
 He accused Russia of failing to destroy all of its 9M729 ground-launched cruise missile systems, which the U.S. says are noncompliant.

-In turn, Russia's Foreign Ministry released a statement that read in part, "By denouncing the INF Treaty, the United States confirmed its commitment to abolishing all international instruments that do not suit it for one reason or another.
+In turn, Russia's Foreign Ministry released a statement that read, in part, "By denouncing the INF Treaty, the United States confirmed its commitment to abolishing all international instruments that do not suit it for one reason or another.
 This leads to an actual dismantlement of the existing arms control architecture."

 The Trump administration announced in February that the U.S. was suspending its obligations under the 1987 INF treaty and would pull out in six months if Russia wasn't in compliance.
 That declaration prompted Moscow a day later to make its own withdrawal announcement.